MSSRPRAD/SanskritMetresRust/README.md

 [I have added a folder - "vidyut-chandas" to the project.
 It contains the code for identifying the metre of sanskrit verses.]

 Doesn't work for mAtrA based metres.
 Also, closest match is found only from among those having same length (which is not ideal).
-Also, Anushtup metre is not recognized currently (need to fix that either by hard coding (adding a function) or by adding to the database.
+Also, Anushtup metre is not recognized currently (need to fix that either by hard coding (adding a function) or by adding to the data.

 Steps to use:
 1) Navigate to vidyut/vidyut-chandas/